Upstream event strategy and operational architecture

 What Strategy & Architecture includes

-Program scope definition and exposure mapping so the plan reflects what is actually being asked of the environment.
+Program scope definition and exposure mapping so the plan reflects what is actually being asked of the event environment.

 Budget framework design that accounts for operational reality instead of leaving correction to the back end.